definitely-kyle/SEED-3.0/README.md

 ## Getting Started

 ### Installing
 Currently, SEED has only been tested on Windows.
 Although it may be able to run on other operating systems, results may vary.
-For previous iterations which have been tested on Mac, please refer to SEED 2.0, created by Michael Vause.
+For previous iterations which have been tested on Mac, please refer to [SEED 2.0] (https://github.com/Statistical-Learning-4-System-Id/SEED2.0), created by Michael Vause.

 First, download the files from the SEED GitHub page.
 Press the green _Code_ button on the top left and download zip.
 When downloaded, unzip the downloaded files.
 After downloading these source files, save them in the same folder anywhere you would like.